eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Experience with experimental computer architecture development and evaluation.
 	- Background with C, C++, Python, and scripting languages.
 	- Strong interpersonal skills along with dynamic presentation skills.
++ skill set:
+	- Contribute to ICE´s R&D projects in the areas of processor architectures, multicore HW/SW design tools, virtual prototyping, neuromorphic computing, and HW security
+	-  Interact with our European and worldwide academic and industry partners
+	- Participate in project management and event organization
+	- Assist in teaching, e.g. lecture exercises, labs, and seminars
+	- Sound knowledge in Linux based C/C++ software development
+	- Skills in the areas of processor/multicore architectures, electronic design automation, cyber-security, compiler construction, and/or HW architecture simulation are beneficial.
+	- Excellent communication skills, must be a team player
+	- High proficiency in oral and written English.
+German is beneficial.